wkorando/developer/java-panama/upcall.md

       </copy>
 ````

-You will then see the invocation chain, i.e. from Java to C (downcall), C to Java (upcall), and then back to Java.
+You should see the invocation chain, i.e. from Java to C (downcall), C to Java (upcall), and then back to Java.

 ```text
 Java     main() method